nullChord7/shellScripting/Small Projects/clock_docs.md

 **Unicode box-drawing characters are special symbols used to create shapes, borders, and boxes in the terminal.**

-In this clock script, characters like `╭`, `─`, `╮`, `│`, `╰`, and `╯` are used to design the outer frame of the clock.
+In this clock script, characters like `╭`, `─`, `╮`, `│`, `╰`, and `╯` are used to draw the outer frame of the clock.

-They do not affect the logic of the program.
+They do not affect the program’s logic.
 Their main purpose is to improve the visual appearance of the output.

-Because of these characters, the clock looks like a proper digital clock box instead of normal plain text.
+Because of these characters, the clock looks like a proper digital clock display instead of plain text.

 ---